KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/vu0I6l3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 Now we will login as an jane doe(jane is the agent that we created is the post installation setup lab).
-We will assume jane as an helpdesk worker who will login and solve her everyday tickets)
+We will assume jane as a helpdesk worker who will login and solve her everyday tickets

 </p>
 <br />